Graham James Davies

-Graham James Davies (born 1935) was the Archdeacon of St Davids from 1996 until 2002.
+Graham James Davies (1935 – 17 January 2023) was the Archdeacon of St Davids from 1996 until 2002.

 Davies was educated at St David's College, Lampeter.
 After curacies in Johnston, Pembrokeshire, and Llangathen, he was a Minor Canon at St David's Cathedral.
 He held incumbencies at Hubberston, Cwmdauddwr and Kidwelly before his appointment as archdeacon.

+He died in 2023, aged 87.